fahmi982/Implementation-Steps/README.md

 # Reduction_Filteration_GBPSO-SVM
-Steps of Using a Combination of Filters and GBPSO-SVM Algorithm in Gene Expression of Autism Disorder
+Steps of Using a Combination of Filters and GBPSO-SVM Algorithm in Gene Expression of Autism Disorder:
+Kindly read the PDF file in the repository.